Nahal Mearot Nature Reserve is a world heritage site. It is home to a group of prehistoric caves where humans lived for

-We followed the “Prehistoric Man” Trail almost to the entrance, but at this point, we made a small detour.
-As I mentioned, since it was a hot day, we did not want to make the longer trails.
-Therefore at the entrance, I asked the guide whether we can see something more nearby.
-She pointed out there is another new excavation site closeby.
-We followed the blue trail along the dried stream into the mountains.
+We followed the “Prehistoric Man” track almost to the entrance, but we made a slight detour at this point.
+As I mentioned, we did not want to make the longer trails since it was a hot day.
+Therefore at the entrance, I asked the guide whether we could see something more nearby.
+She pointed out there is another new excavation site close by.
+We followed the blue track along the dried stream into the mountains.

-After about a seven-minute walk, we saw an archeological site to the right on Carmel mountain’s slope.
+After about a seven-minute walk, we saw an archeological site on Carmel mountain’s slope to the right.

 In front of the Gdi cave, we saw an active archeological site.
 That is a Mousterian cemetery.
-It contained skeletons of ten individuals (men, women, and children).
+It contained the skeletons of ten individuals (men, women, and children).

-The skeletons belong to the early Homo sapiens type, the people that lived 90,000 years ago in this area.
+The skeletons belong to the early Homo sapiens type, who lived 90,000 years ago in this area.

 And this is the Gdi Cave:

-Nahal Mearot Nature Reserve presents essential archeological findings.
-But if you are visiting with kids or you are not an archeology lover, then I would suggest visiting this Nature Reserve when additional activities take place on site (and there are such from time to time).
+Nahal Mearot Nature Reserve presents important archeological findings.
+But if you are visiting with kids or not an archeology lover, I would suggest visiting this Nature Reserve when additional activities occur (and there are such from time to time).
 A guide will make the visit much more enjoyable.

-If you think the caves will protect you from the sun, then think again.
-As you saw most of the time, we were outside.
+Think again if you believe the caves will protect you from the sun.
+As you saw, most of the time, we were outside.
 Thus, do not visit during the hot hours and wear sunscreen.
-The additional bonus of an early visit is making one of the trails in the area or touring nearby attractions (see the map at the top of this post).
+The additional bonus of an early visit is making one of the tracks in the area or touring nearby attractions (see the interactive map at the top).